EdgarEatsPi/func-bounce/README.md

 # Dependencies
-All you need is a decent C compiler (gcc, etc.) and the Raylib library.
+All you need is a decent C compiler (gcc, etc.) and the Raylib or SDL library.
 # Building and running
-You need to compile with -lraylib and -lm.
+For both versions, you need to compile with -lm.

+For the Raylib version, you need to compile with -lraylib.

 `$ gcc -o func-bounce func-bounce.c -lraylib -lm`

+For the SDL version, you need to compile with -SDL2.

+`$ gcc -o func-bounce func-bounce.c -lSDL2 -lm`

 From there, you can run it from the terminal with `./func-bounce` or just clicking on the program in your file manager.
 # Changing the graph